 Opiated Then Hatin' It

 Fatefully, about 15 years after graduation, my 2015 research exposé The LSD Experiments of the 1950s and 60s [Videos & Documentaries] here on One Lucky Soul was cited and quoted in the 2017 academic book Drugs and Society — 13th Edition by Annette E. Fleckenstein, Glen R. Hanson, and Peter J. Venturelli.
 How about that.
-It seems this psychonaut happen to know a thing or two about psychedelics after all, huh Ms. Teacher.
+It turned out this psychonaut happens to know a thing or two about psychedelics after all, huh Ms. Teacher.

 ALSO VIEW: